-Today is Sam Calagione’s 43rd birthday.
+Today is Sam Calagione’s 51st birthday.
 Sam is the owner and marketing genius behind Delaware’s successful Dogfish Head Brewing.
-Sam’s also a great guy, and a rap singer of sorts, with his duo (along with his head brewer) the Pain Relievaz.
+Sam’s also a great guy, and a (former?) rap singer of sorts, with his duo (along with his former head brewer Bryan Selders) the Pain Relievaz.
 See the bottom of this post for a couple videos of him singing after hours at Pike Brewery during the Craft Brewers Conference when it was held in Seattle.
 Join me in wishing Sam a very happy birthday.

 This first video is “I Got Busy with an A-B Salesgirl,” the Pain Relievaz’ first hit single.

 The second video is “West Coast Poseurs,” a smackdown to the hoppy West Coast beer and brewers.

 In an exclusive this morning, Brewbound is reporting that Fireman Capital to Purchase Cigar City.
 According to Brewbound, “Cigar City, a leading independent brewery based in Tampa, Fla., has agreed to sell controlling interest to Boston-based private equity firm Fireman Capital Partners, which already owns majority stakes in Oskar Blues, Perrin Brewing and the Utah Brewers Cooperative outfit that includes the Wasatch and Squatters brands.”